 Decision barriers impact your ability to make sound choices.
 Don’t be like Moses when he struck the rock out of frustration and anger.
 Exercise self-control, temper reactions, mitigate personal bias, don’t get stuck in analysis, and slow down.
 If you do, you’ll overcome the impediments and make sound decisions.

 1 Wayne Jackson, “A Character Portrait of Moses,” Christian Courier, last accessed July 5, 2020, https://www.christiancourier.com/articles/253-character-portrait-of-moses-a.

 2 Tom Brokaw, “Lesson from a Life in Journalism,” NBC Nightly News with Brian Williams, last modified October 8, 2004, http://www.nbcnews.com/id/6207274/ns/nbc_nightly_news_with_brian_williams/t/lessons-life-journalism/#.XwG8VpNKjUI.

 3 Jeff Boss, “How To Overcome The ‘Analysis Paralysis’ Of Decision-Making, Forbes, last modified March 20, 2015, https://www.forbes.com/sites/jeffboss/2015/03/20/how-to-overcome-the-analysis-paralysis-of-decision-making/#6b9822031be5.> Read More

-Negotiations can be hard.
+Negotiations can be challenging.
 Especially when it is over something emotional like buying a new home.
-During our move to Atlanta, we found a house we really liked, but it was over-priced.
-After a long period of back and forth with a stubborn seller and a rude real estate agent, we finally agreed on a price.
+We found a house we really liked during our move to Atlanta, but it was over-priced.
+After a long back and forth with a stubborn seller and a rude real estate agent, we finally agreed on a price.

-I walked through the house just before closing and noticed water damage and a big hole in the laundry room drywall.
+Before closing, I walked through the house and noticed water damage and a big hole in the laundry room drywall.
 I was furious.
 Somehow the damage was missed in the inspection process, and the sellers didn’t disclose it to us.